-^{}National total differs from the all states sum because it includes taxes paid by residents of one state to governments of another state.
-Source: Institute on Taxation and Economic Policy
+National total differs from the all states sum because it includes taxes paid

 In many respects, undocumented immigrants face a harsher tax code than legal residents.
 They often pay taxes that are dedicated to funding programs from which they are barred from participating because of their immigration status.
-In addition, undocumented immigrants and the citizen members of their families are ineligible for the federal Earned Income Tax Credit (EITC).
-While some states have moved to make more taxpayers eligible for state EITCs regardless of immigration status, most states still exclude taxpayers filing with ITINs.
+In addition, undocumented immigrants and the citizen members of their families are ineligible for the federal Earned Income Tax Credit (EITC).9 While some states have moved to make more taxpayers eligible for state EITCs regardless of immigration status, most states still exclude taxpayers filing with ITINs.
 On top of that, only qualifying taxpayers with children with Social Security Numbers (SSNs) qualify for the federal Child Tax Credit (CTC) and a few states with CTCs have chosen to mimic this restriction in their own CTCs.
-While some kids - with valid taxpayer identification numbers - may qualify for the Credit for Other Dependents, the credit value is only one-fourth the size of the federal CTC and is not refundable.
-To
+While some kids - with valid taxpayer identification numbers - may qualify for the Credit for Other Dependents, the credit value is only one-fourth the size of the federal CTC and is not refundable.10